Motohiro Yogo

-Motohiro Yogo (與語基裕, Yogo Motohiro) is a Japanese American economist and a professor of economics at Princeton University.
-His research is on asset pricing, insurance, and household finance.
+Motohiro Yogo (與語基裕, Yogo Motohiro) is a Japanese American economist and the Hughes-Rogers Professor of Economics at Princeton University.
+He is a financial economist with research interests in asset pricing, insurance, international finance, and household finance.
+He teaches undergraduate financial investments and graduate asset pricing at Princeton.

 Education

-Motohiro Yogo earned an A.B. in economics from Princeton University in 2000 and a Ph.D. in economics from Harvard University In 2004.
+Yogo earned an A.B. in economics from Princeton University in 2000 and a Ph.D. in economics from Harvard University in 2004.

 Career

-Yogo began his career as an assistant professor of finance at the Wharton School of the University of Pennsylvania.
-He joined the research department at the Federal Reserve Bank of Minneapolis as a monetary advisor in 2010.
+Yogo was an assistant professor of finance at the Wharton School of the University of Pennsylvania from 2004 to 2010 and a monetary advisor in the research department of the Federal Reserve Bank of Minneapolis from 2010 to 2015.
 He was appointed a professor of economics at Princeton University in 2015.
-He is a faculty affiliate of the Bendheim Center for Finance and the Julis-Rabinowitz Center for Public Policy and Finance.
+He is a faculty affiliate of the Bendheim Center for Finance, the International Economics Section, the Julis-Rabinowitz Center for Public Policy and Finance, and the Program for Research on Inequality.

-Yogo is a research associate of the National Bureau of Economic Research and a co-director of the NBER Insurance Working Group.
-He is an associate editor of the Journal of Risk and Insurance since 2019.
-He previously served as an associate editor of the Review of Financial Studies from 2016 to 2019 and the Review of Economics and Statistics from 2012 to 2014.
+Yogo is a research associate of the National Bureau of Economic Research and a co-director of its Insurance Working Group since 2016.
+He is an associate editor of Econometrica since 2024 and Journal of Finance since 2022.
+He was previously an associate editor of Journal of Risk and Insurance from 2019 to 2024, Review of Economics and Statistics from 2012 to 2014, and Review of Financial Studies from 2016 to 2019.

 Research

-Yogo's research contributions include demand system asset pricing, the financial economics of insurance, and a test for weak instruments in instrumental variables regression.
+Demand system asset pricing

+In "A Demand System Approach to Asset Pricing", Koijen and Yogo developed a new framework for analyzing financial markets using portfolio holdings data.
+In their application to the U.S. stock market, they find that demand elasticities for individual stocks are low, and shifts in asset demand across heterogeneous investors are central to explaining stock market volatility and predictability.
+This approach has a number of practical applications in asset management, investment banking, risk assessment, and central banking.
+For example, an asset demand system could be used to measure the price impact of trades and to discover new sources of alpha.
+In central banking, an asset demand system could be used to predict the impact of interest-rate and quantitative-easing policies on asset prices and exchange rates.

+Insurance

+In a series of papers, Koijen and Yogo developed a unified framework to study the impact of financial frictions, regulation, and market power on all decisions of insurers including insurance pricing, contract design, reinsurance, portfolio choice, and risk management.
+Their work is summarized in a graduate-level textbook titled Financial Economics of Insurance.